Use cURL Integration With Artifactory

 Note

-Plugin management via the REST API is only available for self-hosted Artifactory installations.
+Plugin management through the REST API is only available for self-managed Artifactory installations.
 This endpoint is not available on JFrog SaaS.
 On SaaS instances, the server returns HTTP 403 with "Function is not supported when running on the cloud".
-The CLI will still exit with code 0 in both cases.
+The CLI still exits with code 0 in both cases.

 1. Run: